With a little know-how and effort, you can format phone numbers in Google Sheets any way you’d like them to appear.

 Example character key:

-- # = represents the next digit in order of appearance.
+# = represents the next digit in order of appearance.

-- “” = display text
+“” = display text

-- “ “ = add a space
+“ “ = add a space

-- “(“ and “)” = display parentheses
+“(“ and “)” = display parentheses

-- “-” = add a dash
+“-” = add a dash

-- “.” = add a period
+“.” = add a period

-- “001” = add pre-determined numbers
+“001” = add pre-determined numbers

-- “+1-” = add a +1 international code followed by a dash.
+“+1-” = add a +1 international code followed by a dash.

 How to Remove Existing Formatting from Phone Numbers

-Depending on how received the phone number information in your spreadsheet, you may encounter cases of inconsistent formatting.
+Depending on how you received the phone number information in your spreadsheet, you may encounter cases of inconsistent formatting.
 Some numbers may have formatting, while others are just digits.

 Instead of trying to come up with a formula that accounts for all sorts of phone number formats, it’s easier to just remove all existing formatting and start fresh.

-The following steps explain how to remove formatting using the formula =VALUE(REGEXREPLACE(*selected cell*,”[^[:digit:]]”, “”)) which removes all non-digit values from a cell.
+The following steps explain how to remove formatting using the formula

 This example shows how to remove the formatting from these three pre-formatted numbers.

-- Create a helper column next to the preformatted numbers by right-clicking on the column and selecting “Insert 1 right.”
+- Create a helper column next to the preformatted numbers by right-clicking on the column and selecting “Insert 1 column right.”

-- Name the column as Header column
+- Name the column as “Helper column”

-- Enter the formula “=VALUE(REGEXREPLACE(CELL,”[^[:digit:]]”, “”)) in the helper column.
-The example uses the formula “=VALUE(REGEXREPLACE(D2,”[^[:digit:]]”, “”))” in cell E2 to reference cell D2.
+in the helper column.
+The example uses the formula

 - Drag the formula down the column.
 This will populate the rest of the column with unformatted phone numbers.